duetds/date-picker/README.md

 ## Changelog

+- `1.2.0`:
-- `1.2.0`: Improvements to screen reader accessibility.
+    - Improvements to screen reader accessibility.
         - Ensure table can be navigated with table navigation commands.
         - Ensure column headers are announced out when navigating table columns.
         - Ensure month/year is announced whenever it changes.
         - Improve how dates are presented to screen readers.
 Use formats like "17 November 2020" instead of "2020-11-17".
+    - Year dropdown now shows every year that satisfies min/max range.
 - `1.1.0`: Adds support for `required` attribute.
 Ensures date is always submitted in ISO format.
 Updates @stencil/core to 2.3.0.
 - `1.0.4`: Improves stability for NVDA + Chrome on Windows.
 Also fixes an issue which caused build attempts to fail due to snapshot mismatch.
 - `1.0.2`: Documentation improvements.